 For British rugby watchers, a game in the sunshine of La Vila certainly beats the biting wind and driving rain back home.
 And the quality of the rugby is not bad either.

 The first team is a mixture of home grown players with a sprinkling of overseas talent, mostly from South America – though last season, a couple of Welsh players made quite an impact.
-And this season (2021/2) they’re competing with the best teams in Spain in the División de Honor.
+And this season (2021/2) they’ve been competing with the best teams in Spain in the División de Honor.
 That’s pretty good going for a team this far south in Spain, a long way from the rugby heartlands in the north of Spain.

 Check how they’re doing here, check the fixture list here or follow the club on their website on Twitter Instagram and Facebook.
 La Vila run women’s teams and squads for a range of age groups, so it’s a real local club.